 Did you know that scientists can extract DNA from just a polar bear’s footprint in the ground?
 Incredible!
 Two small samples of snow from a polar bear track revealed not only the DNA of the polar bear that made it but even from a seal, it had recently eaten.

-Polar bears, Ursus maritimus, is in the IUCN list as a threatened species.
+Polar bears, Ursus maritimus, are on the IUCN list as a threatened species.